duddukuribalacharan777/Plannerz/DSA/README.md

 - **Singly Linked List**: Each `Event` node contains event data and a reference to the next event
 - Head pointer manages the list operations (insertion, traversal)

-This implementation serves as a college project demonstrating practical application of DSA concepts in a real-world event management system.